Migjen Basha

-Migjen Xhevat Basha (born 5 January 1987) is a former professional footballer who played as a defensive midfielder.
+Migjen Basha (born 5 January 1987) is a former professional footballer who played as a defensive midfielder, and most recently interim manager of Lausanne-Sport.

 Born in Switzerland, he represented that nation at youth international levels but played for Albania at senior level.

 Early life and youth career

 Basha was born in Lausanne, Switzerland, to Kosovar Albanian parents who were originally from Theranda (also called Suhareka) and is the elder brother of Vullnet Basha, who is also a professional footballer.
 Basha went to Theranda for the first time in his early childhood to learn the Albanian language and attended the elementary school for several years.
 He returned to Lausanne before the Kosovo war broke out.
 During the war, his childhood home was burned to the ground and Basha's uncle was killed.
 Those events had left a profound mark on his life.

 Basha started his youth career as an infant and aged 11 joined the local team Dardania Lausanne, an amateur football club founded by the Albanian community in Lausanne, coached by Agim Cana.
 Then he moved at an amateur club called Team Vaud, and in 2004 he moved to Lausanne.
 In his first year at Lausanne, Basha gained entry to the first team.